tibuldekphil/Simple-Payroll-System/README.md

 > Why?
 Since circular imports occur when classes import from each other at the same time, This solution will solve that by having all imports happen inside the main Class

 #### Steps:
-- Create a Hamburger button beside the header
+- ~~Create a Hamburger button beside the header~~
-- Create a collapsible sidebar to access the buttons for navigation
+- ~~Create a collapsible sidebar to access the buttons for navigation~~

->That's it for now, lets see what happens...
+- Move the NavButtons from classes to the sidebar

 >Lol this is one messy README file